Tutte's dichromate for signed graphs: Colorings

 Zaslavsky further showed that these chromatic polynomials evaluated at negative integers have interpretations similar to the chromatic polynomial of a graph evaluated at negative integers in terms of colorings and compatible orientation~\cite[Theorem 3.5]{zas82a}.

-Theorem~\ref{thm:chrom_subset} and the subgraph expansion of the signed Tutte polynomial (Definition~\ref{defn:signedtutte}) immediately yield an expression for the number of proper (non-zero) $n$-colorings as an evaluation of the signed Tutte polynomial.
+Theorem~\ref{thm:chrom_subset} and the subgraph expansion of the trivariate Tutte polynomial (Definition~\ref{defn:signedtutte}) immediately yield an expression for the number of proper (non-zero) $n$-colorings as an evaluation of the trivariate Tutte polynomial.

 \begin{corollary} Let $\Sigma=(\Gamma,\sigma)$ be a signed graph.
 Then the number of proper $n$-colorings of $\Sigma$ is given by

 and the number of proper non-zero $n$-colorings is given by